kgdunn/pid-book/univariate-review/univariate-review.rst

 	The code below shows how the paired differences are evaluated for each of the 3 combinations.
 The paired test highlights the similarity between TK105 and TK107, the same as the unpaired test.
 However the paired test shows much more clearly how different tanks TK104 and TK105 are, and especially TK104 and TK107.

 	In the case of TK104 and TK105 the difference might seem surprising - take a look back at the box plots and how much they overlap.
 However a paired test cannot be judged by a box plot, because it looks at the case-by-case difference, not the overall between group difference.
-A better plot with which to confirm the really large |z|-value for the TK105 and TK107 difference is the plot of the differences.
+A better plot with which to confirm the really large :math:`z`-value for the TK105 and TK107 difference is the plot of the differences.

 	.. literalinclude:: code/brittleness-paired-comparison-assignment3-2010.R
 	       :language: s